puppetlabs/puppet-docs/source/guides/more_language.markdown

 ### Operator precedence

-The Puppet operator precedence conforms to the standard precedence, i.e. from the highest precedence to the lowest, hence:
+The Puppet operator precedence conforms to the standard precedence in most systems, from highest to lowest:

     ! -> not
     * / -> times and divide